Get

 Conclusion

 You can understand the frustration that itchy skin can cause for your canine companion, but luckily, there are ways to help them.
 High-quality dog food, periodic hair brushing, and healthy additions like the ones we have listed can relieve your canine’s discomfort.
-While holistic and natural home remedies can help, consult your vet before using them since they are not meant to replace traditional medical care.
+While holistic and natural home remedies can help, consult a vet before using them since they are not meant to replace traditional medical care.

 Featured Image Credit: Africa Studio, Shutterstock